joshbenzon/emotion-recognition/README.md

 #### Training the Model

-In order to train the model, run the command `python3 run.py --task 3` from the code directory.
+In order to train the model, run the command `python3 run.py` from the code directory.
 This will start training the model.
 The model's three best outputs will be saves in the `checkpoints/vgg_model` folder.

 #### Using the GUI